danielcarter/danielcarter.github.io/_resources/questions_to_ask.md

 - What actions does it discourage?
 - Can it be modified or changed?
 In what ways?
 - What does it replace?
 - What happens to it over time?
+How long is it intended to last?
 - Who can use it?
 - How much does it cost?
 What else does it require?